aakash55555/Modify-Relational-Database-To-Support-XML-Database/README.md

 as the maximum.

 • Modify attribute type definitions to include a new attribute type called ”attrInterval”, in addition to the attribute types already defined in MiniBase.

 	public static final int attrInterval = 5;

-• Modify tuple field get and set methods to include
+* Modify tuple field get and set methods to include

 	getIntervalFld(int fldNo)
-convert this field into intervaltype setIntervalFld(int fldNo, intervaltype val) set this field to intervaltype value
+	convert this field into intervaltype
+	setIntervalFld(int fldNo, intervaltype val)
+	set this field to intervaltype value

-• Modify page get and set methods to include
+* Modify page get and set methods to include

-getIntervalValue(int position, byte[] data) read from given byte array at the specified position convert it to a intervaltype setIntervalValue(intervaltype value, int position, byte[] data) update a intervaltype in the given byte array at the specified position
+	getIntervalValue(int position, byte[] data)

+read from given byte array at the specified position convert it to a intervaltype

+	setIntervalValue(intervaltype value, int position, byte[] data)

+update a intervaltype in the given byte array at the specified position

-• Modify operand definitions to include operands of type intervaltype
+* Modify operand definitions to include operands of type intervaltype

 public intervaltype interval;

-• Modify tuple comparison methods CompareTupleWithTuple and CompareTupleWithValue, such that they return
+* Modify tuple comparison methods CompareTupleWithTuple and CompareTupleWithValue, such that they return

-– 1 for containment
+1. 1 for containment
-– 2 for enclosure
+2. 2 for enclosure
-– 3 for other types of overlap
+3. 3 for other types of overlap
-– 0 for no-overlap
+4. 0 for no-overlap

 if the fields that are compared are of type attrInterval.

-• Modify condition expressions, CondExpr, to include an extra field flag to be used in some range based conditions
+* Modify condition expressions, CondExpr, to include an extra field flag to be used in some range based conditions

 	public int flag;

 If the operands are of type attrInterval, then flag will be set to a non-negative integer.

-• Modify Eval to work with attributes of type attrInterval.
-For example, – the operator aopGT should return true, if the first operand contains the second operand.
+* Modify Eval to work with attributes of type attrInterval.
+For example, 1.the operator aopGT should return true, if the first operand contains the second operand.
-– the operator aopLT should return true, if the first operand is contained within the second operand.
+2. the operator aopLT should return true, if the first operand is contained within the second operand.
-– the operator aopEQ should return true
+3. the operator aopEQ should return true
 	∗ if flag = 0, if the two operands are equal
 	∗ if flag = 1, if the two operands overlap
-– the operator aopNE should return true
+* the operator aopNE should return true
 	∗ if flag = 0, if the two operands are not equal
 	∗ if flag = 1, if the two operands do not overlap
-• operators aopGE are aopLE are not defined if operands are of type attrInterval.
+* operators aopGE are aopLE are not defined if operands are of type attrInterval.
-• Modify Sort such that if the sort attribute is of type attrInterval, then the sort function sorts all tuples according to the start values.
+* Modify Sort such that if the sort attribute is of type attrInterval, then the sort function sorts all tuples according to the start values.

 Sort(AttrType[] in, short len_in, short[] str_sizes,
 Iterator am, int sort_fld, TupleOrder sort_order,
 int sort_fld_len, int n_pages)

-• Make sure that NestedLoopsJoins and SortMerge iterators, which take CondExpr type input parameters, work with the new definition of CondExpr.
+* Make sure that NestedLoopsJoins and SortMerge iterators, which take CondExpr type input parameters, work with the new definition of CondExpr.

 NestedLoopsJoins(AttrType[] in1, int len_in1, short[] t1_str_sizes,